professorkilo/playbook-ng/README.md

 This project is MIT Licensed.
 This project makes use of MITRE ATT&CK® - [ATT&CK Terms of Use](https://attack.mitre.org/resources/legal-and-branding/terms-of-use/).

+#### Recommended Dependency Versions

+At least the following:
+Ubuntu         24.04.3 LTS
+Docker         28.4.0, build d8eb465
+Docker Compose v2.39.2
+Node           v24.1.0
+npm            11.3.0
+Python         3.12.3  # only used as a basic HTTP server for the build output

 #### Development

+`npm install`
 `npm run dev -w website -- --host`

 - binds to all interfaces (remove `-- --host` to just use locally)